zsyzgu/GY91-1kHz/README.md

 python analyze_main.py your_name session_number
 ```

-It will print the analysis in terminal with WPM, CER and UER.
+It will print the analysis result(WPM, CER and UER) in terminal.